About

 It is a place where research, art and dialogue come together to investigate the human condition with all its contradictions.
 The central question is how we as a society, organizations and individuals with layered pasts want to deal with the present and the future.
 We do this in collaboration with local and international partner institutions, with artists, thinkers, scholars and scientists.
 Academic and artistic research at H401 goes hand in hand with performative and participatory research,- with residences, exhibitions, events, think tanks and publications.

-H401 has also become a member of The International Committee of Memorial and Human Rights Museums (ICMEMOHRI).
-ICMEMOHRI strives to build a responsible memory of the past and strengthen the cultural cooperation among the institutions adopting knowledge in the interest of peace.
+ICOM – ICMEMOHRI (International Committee of Memorial and Human Rights Museums) strives to build a responsible memory of the past and strengthen the cultural cooperation among the institutions adopting knowledge in the interest of peace.
 This ICOM branch commemorates victims of State, socially determined and ideologically motivated crimes.
 The institution involved is then often the historical sites where crimes were perpetrated or they are places chosen by the survivors for the commemoration.

 More about the ambiguous history of the place: